Amit610/Spotify/README.md

 - Thanks to the Spotify team for the inspiration behind this project.
 - Shoutout to the open-source community for the amazing tools and libraries used in building this clone.

-Feel free to customize this README.md to suit your project's specific details and requirements.